Reviews You Can Rely On

 UV Protection 100%

 We think it's worth noting that the Timber comes with just a simple microfiber bag, providing very little protection.
 That said, you could always purchase a more protective case.
 Over years of testing these sunglasses, we noticed that the woodgrain pattern began to rub off in high-traffic spots, such as over the ears.
 Still, this is a minor flaw for a seriously great-value pair of sunglasses.
-See our best cheap sunglasses review for other budget-friendly options.
+See our cheap sunglasses review for other budget-friendly options.

 To get multiple opinions on comfort, we had a big chunk of the GearLab team test out the Classic Timber.